Showing 1 - 1 OF 1

 If you are planning to drive to Alaska with a pet be aware that you will be required to present shot records and health certificates at the Canadian border.
 You may also want to call ahead and ensure that you can find lodging along the way that will permit pets.
 Most places will require an additional security deposit and charge a higher rate for pets.

-There are very limited pet rooms available in on-post billeting (IHG).
+There are very limited pet rooms available in on-post billeting.
 Reservations at IHG should be made as far in advance as possible.
-Please call 907 370-0951.
-(120 days are allowed for inbound personnel).
-There is a refundable $100 deposit required in addition to a fee of $10 per pet, per night that must be paid in advance in ten-day increments.
+Please call 907-370-0951 for more information.
+120 days are allowed for inbound personnel.
+An initial non-refundable pet fee of $75 will be charged to the guest's account upon arrival and starting from the 6th night, a daily pet fee in the amount of $7 will be charged.
 You will be limited to two pets in a room.
 As per post policy, no pet is allowed to be left tied to or inside of a vehicle.
 All pets must be secured in a kennel when the owner is not present in the room.
-Animals must be taken toward the woodline to potty, regardless of weather conditions.
+Animals must be taken toward the wood line to use the restroom, regardless of weather conditions.
 Anyone who is caught with a pet in a room that is not authorized to have animals will be fined $100 and charged the additional pet fee for the days that they have stayed up to that point.

-There is a list of off-post kennels available at the reception desk for those who wish to board their pets elsewhere or go to the yellowpages website and enter Kennels in Fairbanks or North Pole, Alaska.
+There is a list of off-post kennels available at the reception desk for those who wish to board their pets elsewhere or go to the Yellow Pages website and enter Kennels in Fairbanks or North Pole, AK.
 This option is usually less costly.
 We recommend that you visit any facility before you board your pet.

 There are strict limitations on the importation and keeping of wild animals as pets.
-Contact the U.S. Department of Agriculture or State Department of Agriculture when attempting to move Parrots and other birds into or through Canada.
+Contact the United States Department of Agriculture or State Department of Agriculture when attempting to move parrots and other birds into or through Canada.
 There are no quarantines for domestic animals such as dogs and cats coming into Alaska.
-You must have the normal Veterinary Health Certificate before you can ship your pet by air or transport by auto into Canada.
+You must have the normal veterinary health certificate before you can ship your pet by air or transport by auto into Canada.
 Pet transportation is by air or ground only and at owners expense.
-The Army will not reimburse you the cost of transporting or boarding pets or the additional cost for lodging!
-These expenses are out of your pocket!
+The Army will not reimburse you the cost of transporting or boarding pets or the additional cost for lodging.
+These expenses are out of your pocket.
 For this reason, you may want to consider leaving your pet with friends or family until you are settled in and can send for them.

-The Fort Wainwright Veterinary Treatment Facility (VTF) is authorized to treat any privately owned pets.
-Animals can be seen for sick call as well as routine check-ups.
+The Fort Wainwright Veterinary Treatment Facility is authorized to treat any privately owned pets.
+Animals can be seen for sick calls as well as routine check-ups.
 The VTF provides most vaccinations, health certificates, microchips and minor sick calls.
-They offer routine vaccinations and physical exams, neuters, spays, simple surgeries, health certificates for travel, deworming, laboratory services, and medical care.
+They offer routine vaccinations and physical exams, neuters, spays, simple surgeries, health certificates for travel, deworming, laboratory services and medical care.
 Please call the VTF at 907-361-3013.

 Due to the extreme cold weather in Alaska, many pets are not authorized to live outdoors year round.
-If you live on post and plan to leave your animal outside, you must obtain a Cold Weather Certificate from the VTF.
+If you live on post and plan to leave your animal outside, you must obtain a cold weather certificate from the veterinary treatment facility.
 This certifies what temperature the animal can safely withstand outside.
 Please contact your airlines as soon as possible to inquire if your pets are allowed to travel with you or in the cargo area.